spawnfest/elixirbench/web/README.md

 yarn deploy
 ```

-This command build the project and publish it to gh pages of this repo
+Builds the project and publishes it to gh pages of this repo